 TNUoS charges are currently charged on a peak demand methodology (p/kW).
 The methodology is calculated using Triads; periods of peak electricity demand between November and February each year, typically between 4-6pm.

-When the Transmission reforms are introduced, around 90% of the charges will be changed from being based on an organisation’s Triad consumption to being charged on a fixed rate basis as follows:
+Now the Transmission reforms have been introduced, around 90% of the charges have be changed from being based on an organisation’s Triad consumption to being charged on a fixed rate basis as follows:

 - Half-Hourly Metered Supplies: on a fixed (£/Kw/day) basis aligned to an organisations Available Capacity.
 The rates will be determined by bands with increasing charges depending on the ASC.